Self-Employment Taxes Q&A

 Q: What business expenses can I deduct, and where do I do it?

 A: Use Schedule C or Schedule C-EZ.
 You can use Schedule C-EZ if your business expenses do not exceed $2,500.
-Keep track of (and retain records for) the following kinds of items (not everything is completely deductible, but keep track anyway so you can deduct the full amount you are entitled to):
+Keep track of (and retain records for) items such as advertising; depreciation; bad debts; legal services; office expenses; repairs and maintenance; and rent or lease of business property.

 Q: Can I depreciate the computer I bought for my business?